ilhamksyuriadi/Laundry-Information-System---Font-end/README.md

 -Use express js for routing

--No back end.
+-No serve configuration.
 The data just passed on the code
 # Quick start
 -clone this repository